y-fysiks/EyeInteract-hardware/README.md

-# eye-tracker-hardware
+# EyeInteract Hardware

-Welcome to the repository of EyeInteract's hardware! here you will find all the 3D models necessary to create an eye tracker.
+Welcome to the repository of EyeInteract's hardware!
+Here you will find all the 3D models necessary to create an eye tracker that works with the software in the [EyeInteract Software Repository](https://github.com/y-fysiks/EyeInteract-software).